-I recently saw a blog post about “hilarious” lies that parents tell their children.
-They ranged from cute and protective to downright disturbing (a mom told her child that poisonous gas would come out of the smoke detector if he climbed out of bed.)
-It was supposed to be a lighthearted post, but it nagged at me for days.
+Have you ever thought about how much parents lie to their children?
+These lies range from protective to downright disturbing (in an article I once read, a mom told her child that poisonous gas would come out of the smoke detector if he climbed out of bed).
 How are we supposed to teach our children that lying is wrong if parents so often lie to their children?
 And worse still: how are we supposed to teach our children that lying is wrong if the world thinks it’s right?

 Three Reasons People Lie

 In Home Education, Charlotte Mason explained that lying has three different causes:

 “The vice of lying arises from three causes: carelessness in ascertaining the truth, carelessness in stating the truth, and a deliberate intention to deceive.”
 Home Education, page 164